 Test span: 1989-99

 Rugby’s Greatest: Jeremy Guscott

 The grander the stage, the greater the response – that’s what Lions legend Ian McGeechan calls the hallmark of a “Test-match animal”.
 And in Jeremy Guscott, the elegant Englishman whose gliding running graced international rugby for a decade, he found just such a player.

 The Bathonian took centre stage for the Lions not once but twice, making crucial interventions to steer the tourists to series success eight years apart.
 His first act, against the 1989 Wallabies, came in only his second Test after he had become the first England debutant to score a hat-trick since Dan Lambert against France in 1907.

-That feat, in Romania, set McGeechan’s antenna twitching and when Will Carling withdrew from the Lions tour with shin splints, he thrust the 24-year-old apprentice bricklayer into his Lions squad.
-Guscott rewarded his faith with a glorious winning try to turn the series, stabbing a grubber kick behind the Aussie midfield, stepping on the accelerator and gathering the beneficent bounce to score under the posts.
+That feat, in Romania, set McGeechan’s antenna twitching.
+And when Will Carling withdrew from the Lions tour with shin splints, he thrust the 24-year-old apprentice bricklayer into his Lions squad.
+Guscott rewarded his faith with a glorious winning try to turn the series: he stabbed a grubber kick behind the Aussie midfield, stepped on the accelerator and gathered the beneficent bounce to score under the posts.
 “It was a mega moment,” he said.

 Guscott’s effortless pace also helped make him a marvellous defender, as he showed on the 1993 Lions tour to New Zealand.

 Three Grand Slams and fourth place on England’s all-time try list with 30 would give him superstar status even without his Lions heroics, which reached new heights with his drop-goal in Durban to beat the 1997 Springboks.
 It was an instinctive moment of magic from a player who always kicked beautifully, having been a goalkicker and fly-half until 19.